wxlai90/golem/README.md

 interface{}
 ```

 A type assertion is required for any meaningful usage.
-However, if we were simply returning it as JSON, then type assertion is optional.
+However, if we were simply returning it as Json, then type assertion is optional.

 Example